MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/get-activation-info-for-packaged-apps.md

 ﻿---
-description: Learn how to get certain kinds of activation info for packaged .NET and native C++/Win32 apps
+description: Learn how to get certain kinds of activation info for packaged .NET and C++ desktop (Win32) apps
 title: Get activation info for packaged apps ms.date: 09/17/2020 ms.topic: article